brycepg/couchdb_apt_setup/README.md

 This configures couchdb in its entirety
 After this playbook runs, you should be able to connect obisdian livesync at ``http://<your ip or domain>:5984``

+Use the password you set inside ``vault.yml`` for obsidian-livesync